-Forum Strategy is delighted to share our Education Executives’ Membership offer.
-It is focused on supporting the ongoing professional development and learning of those individuals leading educational improvement and delivery across multiple schools or a trust-wide specialism.
+Forum Strategy is delighted to share our Education Executives’ Membership offer, focused on supporting the ongoing professional development and learning of individuals leading educational improvement and delivery across multiple schools or a trust-wide specialism.
 These roles include (but are not limited to) Directors of Education/School Improvement, School Improvement Leads, Executive Headteachers and Headteachers who have a cross-Trust remit, particularly around educational improvement.

 Our offer is based on high quality executive coaching; face to face and online workshops; access to our online resources; and with complimentary individual access to our e-briefing services on education policy, research and funding.
 The membership is also intended to support executive educational leaders to learn from the very best in their field and connect with peers across the country, supported by Forum Strategy’s sector-leading approach.

 Organisations that have contributed to our workshops and briefing sessions so far have included UNICEF, The Children’s Society, NHS Horizons as well as CEOs and partner organisations from within the education sector (such as the Teacher Development Trust, ATT Institute & Schools Partnership Programme).

 - Four online coaching sessions each year with an experienced executive coach identified and quality assured by Forum Strategy;

 - Access to the Forum Strategy membership website, including routinely updated and sector-leading resources on trust leadership;

 - An online introductory session for new Education Executive members in September 2022 revisiting key topics from our 2021/22 workshop sessions;

 - Attendance at our national #TrustLeaders symposium in June 2022 or 2023 (dependent upon your joining date);